libreio/libre/README.md

 ## How to contribute

 Fork repository, make changes, send us a pull request.
 We will review your changes and apply them to the `master` branch shortly, provided they don't violate our quality standards.
-To avoid frustration, before sending us your pull request please run full Maven build:
+Before sending us your pull request please run full Maven build:

 ```
 $ mvn clean install -Pqulice,cobertura